snakster/cpp.react/guides/Concurrency.md

 ## Parallel updating

-The [Dataflow model guide](Dataflow-model.html) showed how interdependent reactive values can be represented as graphs.
+The [Dataflow model guide](Dataflow-model.html) showed, how interdependent reactive values can be represented as graphs.
-It further showed how inputs are grouped into transactions and processed in turns that propagate changes through the graph.
+It further showed, how inputs are grouped into transactions and processed in turns that propagate changes through the graph.
 Based on this dataflow model, we can immediately devise a scheme to parallelize the updating process:
 When there are more than two outgoing edges, both paths can be traversed in parallel by different threads.
 Coupled with the requirement for update minimality, if a node has multiple predecessors, only the last arriving thread coming from a predecessor may proceed.